AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 set.insert(2);
 set.insert(2); // Duplicates are ignored
 ```
-### LinkedLists (`LinkedList<T>`)
+### LinkedLists (`LinkedList&lt;T&gt;`)
-`LinkedList<T>` is a doubly linked list, allowing efficient insertions and deletions at both ends.
-However, it’s typically less common in Rust due to its performance overhead compared to Vec<T>, but it’s useful when frequent insertions or deletions at the front or back of a collection are required.
+`LinkedList&lt;T&gt;` is a doubly linked list, allowing efficient insertions and deletions at both ends.
+However, it’s typically less common in Rust due to its performance overhead compared to Vec&lt;T&gt;, but it’s useful when frequent insertions or deletions at the front or back of a collection are required.

 Example: